 The school nurse or school personnel are only allowed to give medication at school if there is a written doctor's order and written parental authorization.
 The doctor's order needs to include specific instructions regarding dates, times, and dosage for the medication.
-Medicine must be in the original container with a label stating name of individual, name of medicine, dosage, and name of physician.
-On request, most pharmacists will prepare two bottles with labels...one to be used at home and one to be used at school.
+Medicine must be in the original container with a label stating the name of the individual, the name of the medicine, the dosage, and the name of the physician.
+On request, most pharmacists will prepare two bottles with labels; one to be used at home and one to be used at school.
 Parents must personally deliver medications to the school nurse.
 Parent permission must be obtained by the nurse to provide non-prescription medications such as Tylenol, ibuprofen, or Benadryl.
-Questions?
-Contact the school nurse at 464-3212 extension 4105 or well-allowed with labels...
-Welson well-allowed with labels...
+If you have questions, contact the school nurse at 464-3212 extension 4105 or wlesnurse@wl.k12.in.us.

-MESSAGES TO STUDENT DURING SCHOOL HOURS
+MESSAGES TO STUDENTS DURING SCHOOL HOURS